CurtisNewbie/miso/doc/config.md

 Notice that if you have more than one configuration file to load, you can use `config.extra.files` configuration property.

+The tables shown below list all configuration that you can tune.
+You can also read [example_conf.yml](./example_conf.yml) to get a better understanding on how these configuration properties are mapped in a yaml file.

 ## Common Configuration

 | property           | description                              | default value |